 In our last tutorial you learnt how to clone a GitHub repository into your PC.
-In this tutorial we will learn how to make basic Git operations like Commit, Push and Go using Git GUI for windows.
+In this tutorial we will learn how to make basic Git Commit, Push and Go commands using Git GUI for windows.

 For testing purpose, we are taking an example of printing some text using PHP code.